MicrosoftDocs/appcenter-docs/docs/distribution/index.md

 # Distribute

-App Center Distribution is a tool to for developers to release application binaries to their end user devices.
+App Center Distribution is a tool for developers to release application binaries to their end user devices.
 The speed and integration capabilities make this tool perform admirably for release of pre-production or beta software to testing devices.
 App Center Distribution supports the distribution of application packages for iOS, Android, UWP, and macOS.

 ## Getting Started